thumbliner/thumbliner/small-talk.md

 Do you even care?
 I do.
 Look at me.<br>

 Then you should read more.
-It is the truth.
+This is the truth.
-I’ll add that to the reading list.<br>
+Ok, let’s add that to the reading list.<br>

 Thanks